Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Methods: Simulating mock catalogues

 We note that our approach to estimate angular power spectra is similar to the analysis that is expected to be applied to the \textit{Euclid} DR1 sample \citep{EP-tessore}.

-\section{Methods: simulating mock catalogues}
+\section{Methods: Simulating mock catalogues}

-In this section, we describe the modelling process and present the simulation pipeline with which we construct Stage IV-like mock cosmic shear catalogues.
-Our code for this simulation, \texttt{SWEPT} (Simulator for WEak lensing Power spectrum Tomography), is found at \url{https://github.com/j-hw-wong/SWEPT}.
+In this section, we describe the modelling process and present the simulation pipeline with which we construct Stage IV-like mock cosmic shear catalogues\footnote{Our code for this simulation and analysis pipeline, Simulator for WEak lensing Power spectrum Tomography (\texttt{SWEPT}), is found at \url{https://github.com/j-hw-wong/SWEPT}}.